2nd-Life: Curatorial text (2021)

 The virtual as a tool to cultivate a new awareness and ethics

-Visitors can experience the history of civilisation through avatars
+Visitors can experience an alternative history of an artists run space through avatars

 Their experience of the history will be different depending on the avatars chosen to explore multiple perspectives from different historical narratives